megaheart/my-icons/README.md

-# Provider icons for my website
+# Provide icons for my website